Maha: Banned tobacco products worth lakhs seized in Aurangabad | Law-Order

 Maha: Banned tobacco products worth lakhs seized in Aurangabad

-Banned tobacco products worth over Rs 27 lakh were seized from the office of a transport company in Maharashtra's Aurangabad city, police said on Friday.
-The police raided the premises in Mondha area of the city on Thursday night and detained the manager of the office, an official said.
+Banned tobacco products worth Rs 8.16 lakh were seized in two separate raids in Maharashtra's Aurangabad district, police said on Wednesday.
+The Aurangabad rural police intercepted a four-wheeler on Mali Ghogargaon-Pimpalgaon on Tuesday and recovered 12 bags of gutkha and scented tobacco from the vehicle, an official said.

-The stock of gutka and tobacco products had allegedly been brought in from outside the state and some had been transported from Madhya Pradesh, the official said.
-The total value of the seizure is Rs 27.48 lakh, he said, adding that further probe is underway.
+The total seizure, including the car, was worth Rs 3.21 lakh, he said.
+Similarly, the local crime branch seized 20 bags of pan masala and scented tobacco worth Rs 4.95 lakh from a farm in Dhangarwadi Aurala in Devgaon Rangari limits, police said.

+The police have detained three persons in these seizures and offences have been registered at Veergaon and Deogaon Rangari police stations, the official added..

 - READ MORE ON: